jxa/cider-browse-ns/README.md

-# cider-browse-ns.el
+# cider-browse-ns.el (DEPRECATED)

+The latest snapshots of [Cider](https://github.com/clojure-emacs/cider) now come bundled with cider-browse-ns built-in!
+Use of this package is only recommended for versions of cider prior to 0.8.0

+## Description

 [Cider](https://github.com/clojure-emacs/cider) has awesome support for function documentation.
 I wanted to extend that support with a way to easily browse available namespaces and the functions available within those namespaces.